vzhomeexperiments/FALCON_D/README.md

 # Development Check List (on Strategy Tester)

 - Time hold order is working
-- JPY pairs are working well
+- JPY pairs targets are working well
 - Both Buy/Sell orders are opened
-- Only Sell/Only Buy
+- Only Buy | Only Sell
 - Both Buy/Sell orders are blocked
 - Multi positions are possible